perokvist/event-driven-architecture/implementation.md

 #### Azure EventGrid

 [EventGrid](https://blog.tomkerkhove.be/2017/08/22/exploring-azure-event-grid/) is a event delivery and routing service.
-Using EventGrid introdues a new service that becomes the integration point.
-EventGrid pushes Events to functions, logic app or to web hooks.
+Using EventGrid introduces a new service that becomes the integration point.
+EventGrid pushes Events to functions, logic apps or to web hooks.
 The grid is Topic based and offers at-least-once delivery but retry and perstance time is 24h.

-An app could publish event to eventgrid through http, or builtin in hooks from event publishers like from Event hubs could be used.
+An app could publish event to eventgrid through http, or built-in in hooks from event publishers like from Event hubs could be used.

 This gives us alot of options, events could be written to a log, but routed to web hooks, for easier apis for consumers.

-Two services could integrate only trough eventgrid, a possibility to even only use eventgrid to get on transaction is possible where the producing service pushes event to the grid and also is a web hook consumer.
+Two services could integrate only trough eventgrid, a possibility to even only use eventgrid to get one transaction is possible where the producing service pushes events to the grid and also is a web hook consumer (that would release the lock).

 #### Serverless

 Many of these scenarios is about a service/compontent that is both a producer and a consumer, that want a single transaction before events are in some way persisted.
 Locks enables the api to know when the events are persisted in a log stream or when it's also retrived and persisted in the compontent eventstore.

-If you have another scenario where you poll or in otherway subscribe to events thats already persisted or just a service wiht projections, you don't need to share a locks reference in the same process.
-Then serverless independent functions for publisher and consumers could be use with ease.
+If you have another scenario where you poll or in otherway subscribe to events thats already persisted or just a service with projections, you don't need to share a locks reference in the same process.
+Then serverless independent functions for publisher and consumers could be used with ease.
 If a function is for an interaction (command) you still have to choose a concurrecy option.